RasppleII/a2server/docs/ivanx/a2server_wifi.md

 ## A2SERVER

-While wired Ethernet is recommended, it\'s possible to use A2SERVER with Wi-Fi if you have an Apple AirPort or Time Capsule.
-(A2SERVER won\'t work with most non-Apple router and access point models, as they are not designed to handle AppleTalk networking.)
+While wired Ethernet is recommended, it's possible to use A2SERVER with Wi-Fi if you have an Apple AirPort or Time Capsule.
+(A2SERVER won't work with most non-Apple router and access point models, as they are not designed to handle AppleTalk networking.)